Red Sphinx Books

 notebooks from the late 20th and early 21st centuries

-300 euros
+300 euro

 3) A Brief Introduction To Hegelian Dialectics

-24 images (C- prints in archival inks) illustrating in 5 parts thesis, antithesis and
+24 images (C-prints in archival inks) illustrating in 5 parts thesis, antithesis and

-synthesis, and some sub-divisions as for example absinthesis,
+synthesis, and some sub-divisions as for example absinthesis.

-spiral bound, 21 x 15 cm, numbered/100, 2005
+Spiral bound, 21 x 15 cm, numbered/100, 2005

 4) Conscious Cookies

-“a Baker’s Dozen (Stocked up over the decades to Three Score)”,
+“A Baker’s Dozen (Stocked up over the decades to Three Score)”,

-60 poetical assays with 14 cookie illustrations (C- prints in archival inks)
+60 poetical assays with 14 cookie illustrations (C-prints in archival inks)

 in colour by the author,